varig203/6408S/README.md

-# V5 6048S
+# V5 6048S | High Stakes 2024-2025

-Stupid bot code
+This bot code includes multithreading and mechanisms for solenoid control and chassis and intake control.
+The version of everything included is PROS 4.1.1 and LemLib 0.5.5

 ## Licensing